 Text should be double-spaced at no less than 10 pts.

 Exhibits, such as brief published articles, may accompany the application if they can be submitted electronically.

 The following may be mentioned in the text but should NOT be included:

 Letters of recommendation are not required and should not be submitted.

 Where additional material is required, the Committee will contact the applicant directly.

 Applications are only accepted from individuals invited by the committee to submit full applications.
 The application should be submitted by e-mail transmission and document attachment (in either Microsoft Word or PDF format).
 The applicant's photograph may be sent via postal mail if it not available in digital form.
-Completed applications should be sent to the chair (email@example.com) .
-The application must be received by May 31, 2017 The Emmett Leahy Award Committee will meet in June to review the formal applications and select the 2017 recipient.
+Completed applications should be sent to the chair (firstname.lastname@example.org) .
+The Emmett Leahy Award Committee will meet in July to review the formal applications and select the 2019 recipient.